UniLogin/UniLogin/docs/source/sdk.rst

     - **transactionDetails** : object - refund options
     - **keysPurpose** (optional) : number - key purpose: MANAGEMENT_KEY - ``1``, ACTION_KEY - ``2``, set to MANAGAMENT_KEY by default
   Returns:
-    `promise`, that resolves to execution nonce
+    `promise`, that resolves to the hash of the on chain transaction

   Example:
     ::